MicrosoftDocs/fabric-docs/docs/governance/tags-define.md

 ## Prerequisites

-You must have a Fabric administrator role or higher to create and manage tags.
+You must have a Fabric administrator role or higher to be able to create, rename, or delete tags.

 ## Create a set of tags